gergelyk/para-cada/docs/examples.md

 It is recommended to run examples below in the *dry mode*, by adding `-d` flag.
 This way you will only simulate what would happen without actually applying any changes to the filesystem.

-Examples below assume that there are not spaces or special characters in the filenames.
+Examples below assume that there are no spaces or special characters in the filenames.
 Otherwise, some quotation would be required.

 ```sh
 # backup all the `.txt` files in the current directory